F5CodeGuru/asm342/module2/module2.rst

-Module 2: Manipulating Rest API via curl and Postman
+Module 2: Viewing and Manipulating the Rest API via curl and Postman
 =====================================================
 Expected time to complete: **1 hours**